Diocese of Amarillo

-The Diocese of Amarillo (Dioecesis Amarillensis) is a Latin Church diocese of the Catholic church in the Texas Panhandle region in the United States.
+The Diocese of Amarillo (Dioecesis Amarillensis) is a diocese of the Catholic church in the Texas Panhandle region in the United States.
 It is a suffragan diocese of the metropolitan Archdiocese of San Antonio.

-The mother church of the Diocese of Amarillo is St. Mary's Cathedral in Amarillo.
-As of 2023, the bishop of Amarillo is Patrick Zurek.
+The mother church is St. Mary's Cathedral in Amarillo.
+The diocese is currently without a bishop.

 Territory

-The Diocese of Amarillo consists of the following 26 counties:

-Armstrong, Briscoe, Carson, Castro, Childress, Collingsworth, Dallam, Deaf Smith, Donley, Gray, Hall, Hansford, Hartley, Hemphill, Hutchinson, Lipscomb, Moore, Ochiltree, Oldham, Parmer, Potter, Randall, Roberts, Sherman, Swisher, and Wheeler.
+The Diocese of Amarillo consists of the following 26 counties: Armstrong, Briscoe, Carson, Castro, Childress, Collingsworth, Dallam, Deaf Smith, Donley, Gray, Hall, Hansford, Hartley, Hemphill, Hutchinson, Lipscomb, Moore, Ochiltree, Oldham, Parmer, Potter, Randall, Roberts, Sherman, Swisher, and Wheeler.

 History

 1800 to 1926

 The Texas Panhandle was under several different Catholic jurisdictions before the creation of the Diocese of Amarillo: